Hans Berggren

 Hans Berggren (born 18 February 1973) is a Swedish former footballer, who last played for Gefle IF.

-He came to Gefle, the club where he started his elite career, in the beginning of 2008 from BK Häcken.
-In the 2008 season he became Gefle's best goalscorer with 11 goals.
+He came to Gefle (the club where he started his elite career) in the beginning of 2008 from BK Häcken, and in the 2008 season, he became Gefle's best goalscorer with 11 goals.
 On 17 May 2011, Berggren announced his retirement from football due to longtime injuries.
 He played his last game on 26 May 2011, a goalless draw at home against Mjällby.